upupming/HITMers/API.md

 ?> User passwords are stored after hashing by [bcrypt](https://github.com/dcodeIO/bcrypt.js).
 So even in extreme cases which the database is leaked, users don't have to worry about password leaks.
 The encryption algorithm can be found in [Wikipedia](https://en.wikipedia.org/wiki/Bcrypt).

-?> All subsequent requests, if there is no exception metioned, need to set the `x-access-token` field in the header to the `token` obtained here, otherwise the server will return 401 Unauthorized.
+?> All subsequent requests, if there is no exception mentioned, need to set the `x-access-token` field in the header to the `token` obtained here, otherwise the server will return 401 Unauthorized.

 ## User information